urbanjost/M_intrinsics/md5/CONTINUATION.md

 ```
  **COMMENTS ON COMMENTING CONTINUED LINES**

 First, note you cannot continue a comment onto another line.
-An "&" in
+An "&"
-a comment is treated like any other character, with no special effect
+in a comment is treated like any other character, with no special effect
 (Just start an additional comment line if you want a comment to appear
 across multiple lines).

-That being said, comments themselves may occur as individual lines inbetween
+That being said, comments themselves may occur as individual lines in
-sections of a continued statement, or after the ending ampersand
+between sections of a continued statement, or after the ending ampersand
 __if not continuing a string constant__.

-So lets add an explanation about the continued line using in-line comments,
+So lets add an explanation about the continued line using in-line
-comment lines and blank lines:
+comments, comment lines and blank lines:
 ```fortran
     integer,save :: xx(2,3)= reshape([& ! define array in row-column order